 Quantifying ISO 26262 Dependent Failures Analysis

-In this blog we revisit the subject of dependent failures as defined in ISO 26262 (Read also the blog post Part 11: Blog Post 3: Dependent Failure Analysis 2017) and more to the point how they can be quantified.
-Depending on the item under development the number of potential dependent failures initiators (DFI) can be large and at present there is no clear way defined on how to quantify these failures.
+In this blog we revisit the subject of dependent failures as defined in ISO 26262 (Read also our DFA blog ISO 26262 Part 11: Dependent Failure Analysis) and more to the point how they can be quantified.
+Depending on the item under development, the number of potential dependent failures initiators (DFI) can be large and at present there is no clear way defined on how to quantify these failures.

 Figure 1: Coupling factor classes for dependent failures